 The number of resume templates on offer varies from builder to builder.
 Wix has over 40 templates in the “Portfolio & CV” category, 16 of which are dedicated resume templates.
 Squarespace has a huge range of customizable high quality designs, with 15 resume specific templates in the ‘Professional Services’ category.
 You can browse through categories or filter by specific keywords to find the type of template you want.

-While you can customize any template to your liking it’s probably best to search for resume, CV, or portfolio templates to give you the best possible start.
+While you can customize any template to your liking it’s probably best to search for resume, CV, or portfolio websites to give you the best possible start.

 If you change your mind about your template design once your online resume is live, don’t worry!
 Some resume builders like Squarespace, Weebly, and Strikingly, do let you change your template even after you’ve hit publish.
 One of the only downsides of Wix is you can’t switch between templates, so choose wisely.